RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/alpha_todos.md

    at this point the templates are deployed by terraform and not easily configurable.
 So for the alpha release, all the blogs will look like this blog.

-4. **Trail link bugs**: I've noticed some bugs in the way the trail links at the bottom of each post are generated.
+4. **Trail link bugs and blog inefficiencies**: I've noticed some bugs in the way the trail links at the bottom of each post are generated.
 I haven't made it a priority to fix them yet because I'm not sure how valuable those links are--in the logs, I don't see a lot of evidence that people are using them.
 But maybe people aren't using them because they're broken.
 In any case, that's more of a superficial thing, and I'm still focusing on foundations.

+   There's also still an efficiency issue where the blog stores the full text of entries in a dynamo database.
+I did this because I wanted to enable RSS and Atom feeds quickly, but it really feels wrong to duplicate all that content in such a user-opaque way--ideally, I want a non-practitioner to be able to use just the S3 UI to know everything they need to know about the system, and letting dynamo have such a significant role interferes with that goal.
+I think the solution to this will be to reduce the amount of content shown in the RSS and Atom feeds so that full text isn't needed in the database.
+I may even need some convincing on the long-term usefulness of Atom and RSS under the assumtion that operator-controlled systems ought to be the norm[^1].

 5. **Autosave, Archiving, and Plugin Boundaries**: One of the highest priorities of this system is to _preserve artifacts of human attention_.
    That means that when the system owner does something that reflects a moment of their attention, such as starting to write a post